-- The curriculum, developed by the Siebert Foundation, is for youth ages 13-21, and is taught by HWW volunteers in eight weekly sessions in after-school and community-based settings.
+The Siebert Foundation curriculum is for youth ages 13-21, and is taught by HWW volunteers in eight weekly sessions in after-school and community-based settings.

-In 2012, HWW produced a short video about a group of students at Betances Community Center in the South Bronx who participated in the financial literacy program.
-Here’s what they have to say.
-Go to film
+In 2012, HWW produced a short film about a group of students at Betances Community Center in the South Bronx who participated in the financial literacy program.
+Listen to what they have to say.

 The Siebert Foundation provides two program curricula created for middle and high school students.
-The topics covered in the curricular include the following:
+The topics covered in the curricular include:

 - Decision making, opportunity costs, wants and needs, income and jobs